Does everyone ask how your baby sleeps?

 As sleep deprivation continues, we may search for bright ideas for getting a 'good night's sleep', or we may be tempted to try out the suggestions of family, friends, or well-wishers.
 But how do we know these ideas or suggestions are safe, that they won't affect our infant's health, or have long-term consequences?

-It is important to remember that babies operate according to their own internal biological rhythms and they are unaware of what their parents are being told.
+It is important to remember that babies operate according to their own internal biological rhythms and they are unaware of what their parents are reading or being told.

-It often takes several months for a baby's day-night pattern of wake and sleep to become established.
+Babies do not have a body clock when they are born.
+It often takes several months for a baby's day-night pattern of wake and sleep to become established, and for night-time sleep consolidation to happen.

 During this time many parents just need reassurance that their baby is normal, and that their baby's sleep patterns are developing as expected.